Château Beau-Séjour Bécot Saint-Émilion 2020 - 1er Grand Cru Classé B (magnum)

 Wine rated (2021 guide) 96-97/100

-The finish is fantastic, with crushed blackberries and raspberries and salty nuances.
-It is full-bodied, but truly elegant and polished, with fine, intense tannins.
+The finish is fantastic, with crushed blackberries and raspberries and salty notes.
+It’s full-bodied, yet truly elegant and refined, with fine, intense tannins.
 I love the length of this wine.
 Very distinguished and invigorating.
 Excellent energy.

 Yves Beck